 For information on WSU’s Global Learning Curriculum Integration initiative, please contact WSU’s Global Learning staff at email@example.com or 509-335-8117.

 - University of Minnesota, Curriculum Integration

 How education abroad credits work

 Credit earned on exchange and education abroad programs is referred to as Education Abroad Credit (EAC) and handled in the following manner:

-- Before embarking on education abroad, students must complete a Course Pre-Approval Form to specify which of the following each class taken abroad will satisfy: a major requirement; minor requirement; Honors College requirement; General Education Requirement (GER) / University Common Requirement (UCORE); or elective
+- Before embarking on education abroad, students must complete a Course Pre-Approval Form to specify which of the following classes taken abroad will satisfy a major requirement; minor requirement; Honors College requirement; General Education Requirement (GER) / University Common Requirement (UCORE); or elective

 - Academic Advisors approve courses in their department by signing and dating the course approval form